Tell us about yourself

 Fistulas.
 A fistula is an abnormal channel or passageway connecting one internal organ to another (for example, fistulas can connect one part of the intestine to another or intestine to the other structures (skin, bladder, vagina, etc).
 Perianal fistulas are the most common fistulas.
 These are also more common in people with CD

 IBD can sometimes affect other parts of the body, including joints, eyes and liver.
-Please refer to Extraintestinal Manifestations section for more information.
+These symptoms are referred to as extraintestinal manifestations.
+Please refer to the Extraintestinal Manifestations section for more information.

 You may also be concerned about links between IBD and other conditions.
 See information on: